Frequently Asked Questions

 It is your responsibility to obtain the required documentation for each scholarship for which you plan to apply and to ensure the materials are at the Heritage Fund on or before that particular scholarship's application deadline.

-Aspplication can be downloaded and filled out elecronically.
+Applications can be downloaded and filled out elecronically.
 However, you will still need to print out the completed application, sign it, and turn it in with required transcripts and recommendations to the Heritage Fund office.
 The application includes space to answer the short answer questions and the one required essay.
-The only scholarships that require a second essay are the Finkel, Columbus Rotary, Sonntag and Steinbarger scholarships.
-The additional essay for these scholarships must be typed in 12-point font, double-spaced and no longer than one page (please include title of essay and last four digits of your Social Security Number in the upper right hand corner of the page).
+Be aware that some require a second essay.
+The additional essay for these scholarships must be typed in 12-point font, double-spaced and no longer than one page (please include title of essay in the upper right hand corner of the page).

 The scholarships that use the Heritage Fund Combined Scholarship Application Form are listed on its front page.
 You must place an "x" in the box next to the scholarships for which you are applying.
 Please look over the criteria for each scholarship carefully and select only those scholarships for which you meet the criteria.
 It would be impossible for any individual to apply to all scholarships.
 If "x's" are placed in every box, the application will not be considered.